Dearness Allowance (DA) - Definition, Types & DA Calculation

 Whenever the Pay Commission introduces a new salary structure, it is reflected in the pension payments of retired government employees.
 So when the dearness allowance is changed, the pensions for retired employees also get revised.
 This change/revision is applicable for both family pensions and individual pensions.

 Pensioners having chronic conditions can also consider applying for health insurance policies or critical illness insurance if they are worried about rising inflation rates and medical expenses.
-So, a health insurance plan paired with a DA should ease any worries you may have about prematurely depleting your savings.
+A health insurance plan paired with a DA should ease any worries you may have about prematurely depleting your savings.

 If pensioners are re-employed, they may not get a dearness allowance if it's given on a fixed pay or time scale.
-However, in some cases, re-employed pensioners might get a dearness allowance that is limited to their last drawn pay.
+However, re-employed pensioners might get a dearness allowance that is limited to their last drawn pay.

 Note that dearness allowance is not paid to pensioners residing outside of India if they are re-employed.
 Pensioners who reside abroad without re-employment, however, do qualify for DAs on their pensions.